 Professor Daniel Lai is an internationally recognized in the field of research on various topics of gerontology, socio-cultural determinants of health and wellbeing of older adults, culturally sensitive social and health care practice, mental health rehabilitation, social exclusion, and social integration among culturally diverse and immigrant older adults, with significant importance in the context of increasing diversity and population aging in Canada, Hong Kong, Mainland China and internationally.
 He has a strong publication record in peer-reviewed journals and a strong record from grants from funders and collaborations with government bodies, NGOs, charities and other professional agencies.
 His major research expertise are social determinants of health and wellness of culturally diverse aging population, caregiving and caregivers of culturally diverse communities, and community and social policy practices for aging populations.
 Professor Lai also has a strong capacity and experience in local and international partnership building and knowledge exchange for impacts on social and public health policy development and the promotion of social justice and social change to benefit older adult populations, people from culturally diverse communities, and their families.

-Anita Lee, Institute of Active Ageing, The Hong Kong Polytechnic University, Hong Kong
+Anita Lee, The Hong Kong Polytechnic University, Hong Kong

-Daniel Lai, Faculty of Social Sciences Hong Kong Baptist University, Hong Kong
+Daniel Lai, The Hong Kong Polytechnic University, Hong Kong

 Population ageing creates new opportunities for expanding not only care services but also the business sector.
 It increases demands for tailored goods and services as well as diverse professionals with knowledge of ageing consumers’ interests and characteristics and skills in responding to their needs.
 This highlights the need for collective and multidisciplinary changes that can make society better prepared and equipped to respond to population ageing opportunities and challenges.